hluk/CopyQ/docs/tags.rst

 -  "Icon" - Icon for tag.
 To show only icon without text you have to set "Match" and keep "Tag Name" field empty.

+-  "Lock" - If enabled, items with such tag will have to be untagged before deleting.

 Tagging items can be accessed from context menu if appropriate commands are added in Command dialog (generated commands are available in the list under "Add" button).